systechafrica/systechafrica.github.io/members/introduction.md

 There are two ways in which you can upload member data into the system’s member register:

 **1.**	A single member can be added by filling in details in a member’s details form.
-The added member must then be approved via the **Member Approval** to officially be saved in the member’s register.
+The added member must then be approved via the **Member Approval** window to officially be saved in the member’s register.

-**2.**	More than one member can be added in a batch using a template file (e.g., MS Excel) which is filled with the member’s details and then imported into the system.
+**2.**	More than one member can be added in a batch using a template file (e.g., MS Excel) which is filled with the member’s details and then uploaded into the system.